Health Leave of Absence

-Students must contact the Office of Academic Services to begin the medical leave of absence process.
-International students should also be in contact with the International Students and Scholars Office to review the effects of a reduced course load on their visa status.
+Students must contact Academic Services to begin the leave of absence process.
+International students should also be in contact with the International Students and Scholars Office to review the effects of a change in enrollment on their visa status.

-The following transfer credit policy applies to students on an approved health leave of absence.
-Within the maximum of 16 credits from external sources, students on approved leave for health reasons may take two courses (eight credits) per semester for a maximum of four courses (16 credits).
+Within the maximum of 16 credits from external sources, students on a leave of absence may take up to two courses (eight credits) per fall/spring semester for a maximum of four courses (16 credits).
 Course credits may count toward the 128 credits needed for graduation as defined in the academic residency requirement.
+Please note the following exceptions:

-Students on a health leave of absence are not eligible for Brandeis University Study Abroad programs during the period of the leave.
+• Students on a leave of absence are not eligible for study abroad programs during the period of the leave.
+Derivative credit will not be accepted.

 Taking Courses Outside Brandeis

-1. Complete the online petition to transfer courses taken while on a health leave of absence.
+1. Complete the online petition to transfer courses taken while on leave of absence.
 You may petition for up to two courses at a time.
 (Lecture and lab sequences are considered separate courses.
 Please enter the information for each lecture and lab separately.)
+Courses must be taken at an accredited, degree-granting institution.

-2. You will be required to upload a course syllabus for each course.
-If a current syllabus is not available, you can upload the syllabus for a different semester as long as the course content is the same.
+2. You will be required to upload a syllabus for each course.
+If a current syllabus is not available, you can upload the syllabus for a different semester as long as the course content and mode of instruction (online vs. face-to-face) is the same as the section you are petitioning for.
 The syllabus must include: Prerequisites (if there are any); The title and authors of the textbook used (if there is one); The topics of the individual classes (please also upload the course schedule if the syllabus does not show these).
-We need this information to evaluate whether the scope and level of another college’s course are equivalent to those of a Brandeis cours
+We need this information to evaluate whether the scope and level of another college’s course are equivalent to those of a Brandeis course.

 A written approval or denial will be given as soon as possible.
+A minimum of two weeks is suggested to allow ample time for faculty review of petitions and supporting documentation.
 Students are advised not to take a course for which written approval has not been received.

 Please send any questions related to taking courses outside of Brandeis to transfer@brandeis.edu.